digitalideation/gencg_h2501/SW04/day03.md

 <iframe src="../content/day01/08/embed.html" width="100%" height="650" frameborder="no"></iframe>
 {% endraw %}

+**Reference:**
+- **Analog Clock Visualizations**: Creating analog clocks using p5.js and similar creative coding tools is a common exercise in generative art education.
+The use of trigonometry (sin/cos) to position clock hands is a fundamental technique in circular motion visualization.
+Examples can be found in [Daniel Shiffman's Coding Train tutorials](https://thecodingtrain.com/) and various p5.js clock projects.
+- **Cyclical Time Representation**: The concept of representing time as a cycle rather than linear progression connects to philosophical and artistic explorations of time, similar to works by artists exploring temporal cycles in both analog and digital media.

 ### Exercise 3: Clock with Live Grid Pattern Background

 This example combines the concepts from previous lessons - merging **time visualization** with **generative grid patterns** to create a dynamic, layered composition.
 The background continuously animates while the clock displays real-time.